vdaas/vald/docs/contributing/coding-style.md

 ### Unused Variables

-An unused variable may increase the complexity of the source code, it may confuse the developer hence introduce a new bug.
+An unused variable may increase the complexity of the source code.
+It may confuse the developer hence introducing a new bug.
 So please delete the unused variable.

 Generally, the unused variable should be reported during compilation, but in some cases, the compiler may not report an error.
-This is an example of the unused variable declaration that does not cause a compilation error.
+This is an example of an unused variable declaration that does not cause a compilation error.

 ```go
 // In this case, this example are not using `port` field, but dose not cause a compilation error.